bigdatagenomics/adam/CONTRIBUTING.md

 * Keep your pull requests as small as possible.
 Large pull requests are hard to review.
 Try to break up your changes into self-contained and incremental pull requests, if need be, and reference dependent pull requests, e.g. "This pull request builds on request #92.
 Please review #92 first."
-* The first line of commit messages should be a short (<80 character) summary, followed by an empty line and then, optionally, any details that you want to share about the commit.
+* The first line of commit messages should start by referencing the issue number they fix (i.e., "[ADAM-307]" indicates that this commit fixes ADAM issue #307), followed by a short (<80 character) summary, followed by an empty line and then, optionally, any details that you want to share about the commit.
 * Include unit tests with your pull request.
 We love tests and [use Jenkins](https://amplab.cs.berkeley.edu/jenkins/) to check every pull request and commit.
 Just look for files in the ADAM repo that end in "*Suite.scala",